 - National Architectural Accrediting Board

 Academic departments can provide information on the accreditation of the specific degree programs they offer.

 The Charter of MIT is comprised of the Acts and Resolves of the General Court of the Commonwealth of Massachusetts pertaining to the Institute from its act of incorporation in 1861.
 The Charter was last updated in January 2000.
 The Institute is subject to Massachusetts' statutory provisions governing corporations organized for charitable purposes.

-MIT has five schools — architecture and planning; engineering; humanities, arts, and social sciences; management; and science — and more than 30 departments and programs.
+MIT has five schools—architecture and planning; engineering; humanities, arts and social sciences; management; and science.
 View a full list of MIT schools and departments.